jbszczepaniak/dynamodb-with-go/episode3/post.md

   defer cleanup()
   insert(ctx, db, tableName)
 ```
 With a connection to DynamoDB in place and with the testing data inserted, we can move on to the query itself.
-I want to obtain a single element from the DynamoDB, thus I am going to use `GetItemWithContext`.
+I want to obtain a single element from the DynamoDB, thus I am going to use `GetItem`.
 ```go
 out, err := db.GetItem(ctx, &dynamodb.GetItemInput{
 	Key: map[string]types.AttributeValue{